-The Career Readiness Specialist provides career services and employment opportunities for deaf and hard of hearing clients.
-The Career Readiness Specialist supports the development, administration, and delivery of high-quality employment-related services to empower and guide clients to find and secure gainful employment.
+The Career Readiness Specialist (CRS) provides career services and employment opportunities for deaf and hard of hearing clients throughout the US depeding on VR contracts; including Minnesota, West Virginia, Washington, and California.
+This position supports the development, administration, and delivery of high-quality employment-related services to empower and guide clients to find and secure gainful employment.
 The Career Readiness Specialist ensures program participants are engaged and supported in career exploration and provide information regarding job search preparation, including resumes, job application forms, interviewing skills, soft skills, financial literacy, and more.
 The Career Readiness Specialist collaborates with members of the CSD Works team to ensure proper, efficient, and effective career resource programs that aim to connect motivated businesses to an untapped nationwide talent pool of deaf, deaf-blind, and hard of hearing individuals by setting clients up for success.
 The Career Readiness Specialist is naturally a mentor, adept in helping people enhance their strengths and improve their job skills.

 - Develops and modifies training curriculum to fit clients’ individual needs in relation to employment goals

-- Provides career coaching services in American Sign Language (ASL) via online videoconferencing and in-person as appropriate
+- Provides mentoring, career coaching, placement, or other services that address the clients’ readiness to work in American Sign Language (ASL) via online videoconferencing and in-person which may include transportation services, as appropriate

 - Provides resume development/review, interview practice, identifying suitable job leads that match clients’ skills and career interests, and post-employment support as needed